Connoiter/king_tutte_datamap_scrolls/Readme.md

 ## Contributing

 PRs welcome!
-We use the GihHub Flow for coordinating.
+We use [the GihHub Flow](https://docs.github.com/en/get-started/using-github/github-flow) for coordinating.
+Fork and PR.
+Follow [GitHubs instructions](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-open-source#cloning-a-fork-of-a-project).

 Finally, the academic types such as the researchers at the Tutte Institute live and die by citations so giving thanks via a citation is the best bang for buck way of contributing.
 See specific repos for how to cite.
 For example:
 - [UMAP citing](https://github.com/lmcinnes/umap?tab=readme-ov-file#citation)
-for how to cite.
 - [HDBSCAN citing](https://github.com/scikit-learn-contrib/hdbscan?tab=readme-ov-file#citing)